appium/appium-mac2-driver/README.md

 #### Returns

 An integer value representing the application state.
-See https://developer.apple.com/documentation/xctest/xcuiapplicationstate?language=objc for more details.
+See the official documentation on [XCUIApplicationState enumeration](https://developer.apple.com/documentation/xctest/xcuiapplicationstate?language=objc) for more details.

 ## Application Under Test Concept